gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/cloudcannon.md

 notes: |

-  GitHub is made for storing and backing up our code, but it isn't designed for editing code or previewing your site.

-  For that part, we will use Cloud Cannon.

-  Cloud Cannon will connect with GitHub, allowing us to edit our code and also see a live preview of what it looks like.
+  Cloud Cannon is an online website editor.
+We will use it to edit our code and also see a live preview of what it looks like.

+  It's a free service and you can even log in from home.

 ---